Academic Support Services

 The Academic Achievement Centers located on each campus are available to you if you are:

-- A full-time and part-time student seeking assistance with college course work, especially in the areas of math, science, English, reading, and study skills.
+A full or part-time student seeking assistance with college course work in the areas of math, science, English, reading, and study strategies.
+Other subjects may be available depending on the DMACC location.

-- An adult working toward high school completion (GED or adult high school diploma) or completing a program of basic literacy skills (ABE).
+An adult working toward high school completion (HISET or adult high school diploma).

-- A student pursuing studies for academic upgrading, prerequisites or enrichment.
+A student pursuing academic support for academic upgrading or to address prerequisites.

 The Academic Achievement Center offers two pre-enrollment courses: Biology and Chemistry.
 Although the courses are independent study, help from the instructors is available during the hours they are on duty in the center.
 The curriculum is similar to a typical high school course without a lab component.
 Credits are not assigned to these courses nor do they count towards the GPA.
 The course will not necessarily transfer to meet prerequisite requirements at other colleges.
 If you want to enroll in the biology or chemistry course, contact Stacy Vaughn on the Ankeny Campus at firstname.lastname@example.org